dmitchley/VocalGradeAI/README.md

-# Vocal AI: Enhance Your English Speaking with Personalized Feedback
+# Vocal Grade Ai: Enhance Your English Speaking with Personalized Feedback

 ## Introduction

-Vocal AI is a revolutionary application designed to empower non-native English speakers in improving their spoken English skills.
-With the integration of advanced speech analysis technology and personalized feedback from experienced English teachers, Vocal AI offers an immersive and convenient way to enhance your English pronunciation and communication.
+Vocal Grade Ai is a revolutionary application designed to empower non-native English speakers in improving their spoken English skills.
+With the integration of advanced speech analysis technology and personalized feedback from AI, Vocal AI offers an immersive and convenient way to enhance your English pronunciation and communication.

 <img src="./misc/Capture.PNG" />